andrewt3000/MachineLearning/transformer.md

 ## Bert
 [Bert](https://arxiv.org/abs/1810.04805) is an encoder only model.
 Bert is trained with transfer learning.
 Bert is pretrained with proxy tasks, namely 2 objective functions, MLM (masked language modeling) and NSP (next sentence prediction).
 The pretraining creates a base model that is fine tuned on tasks such as classification like spam detection, and sentiment analysis.
-Encoder only models were popular from 2018 - 2022.
+Encoder only models were dominant from 2018 - 2022.

 # LLMs Large Language Models
 LLMs became popular starting in 2022 with the success of ChatGPT.